California team apologizes to Ocasio-Cortez for video

 Toward the end, as Reagan mentions “enemies of freedom,” the video shows images of the North Korean leader, Ocasio-Cortez of New York, and the late Cuban leader.

-The Triple-A minor-league team is an affiliate of the Washington Nationals.
+The Triple-A team is part of the Pacific Coast League and an affiliate of the Washington Nationals.